Essential Small Pharmacies

 NHS England has produced a template LPS contract and guidance notes, which are now being used by local NHS England teams.

-PSNC has continued to provide guidance to ESPLPS contractors throughout these negotiations, and if any ESPLPS contractor requires further assistance, they should contact their LPC or Steve Lutener, Director of Regulation & Support.
+PSNC has continued to provide guidance to ESPLPS contractors throughout these negotiations, and if any ESPLPS contractor requires further assistance, they should contact their LPC in the first instance.

 Q. I am a former ESPLPS pharmacy and currently in negotiations with the local NHS England team to agree the terms of a new LPS contract.
 Must I accept “health service body” status?